The PortablE language & compiler

 {CtrlC()}

 But native code is rarely useful on it's own.
-Usually we want to use it as an expression, like so:
+Usually we want to use it as an expression, like this:

 IF {CtrlC()} !!BOOL THEN doSomething()